 Until Sept 23 2014, the US Office of Science and Technology Policy in the Whitehouse was accepting comments on their “Strategy for American Innovation.”
-My submitted comments on one part of that RFI, section 11 follow:
+My submitted comments on one part of that RFI, section 11 follow (with minor corrections):

 “11) Given recent evidence of the irreproducibility of a surprising number of published scientific findings, how can the Federal Government leverage its role as a significant funder of scientific research to most effectively address the problem?”